 A heart attack occurs if the flow of oxygen-rich blood to a section of heart muscle is cut off.
 If blood flow isn’t restored quickly, the section of heart muscle begins to die.
 Without quick treatment, a heart attack can lead to serious problems or death.

 Plaque also can build up in other arteries in your body, such as the arteries that bring oxygen-rich blood to your brain and limbs.
-This can lead to problems such as carotid artery disease, stroke, and peripheral arterial disease (P.A.D.).
+This can lead to problems such as carotid artery disease, stroke, and peripheral artery disease.

 Lowering your cholesterol may slow, reduce, or even stop the buildup of plaque in your arteries.
 It also may reduce the risk of plaque rupturing and causing dangerous blood clots.